 The first annual, Petawawa Ramble in the Town of Petawawa, is a business led, with municipal support, community event.
 The event is designed to foster economic opportunities for local businesses, encourage civic pride and provide a venue for local community groups to conduct fundraising within a coordinated branded program.
 The long term objective of this initiative is to expand the festival into a signature tourism event that encompasses a longer autumn schedule and expands on festival activities.

-The Petawawa Pumpkin People Festival is a self-guided tour, within the Petawawa Ramble, of the local businesses and public areas were unique pumpkin people displays and vignettes have been created.
+The Petawawa Pumpkin People Festival is a self-guided tour, within the Petawawa Ramble, of the local businesses and public areas where unique pumpkin people displays and vignettes have been created.
 A print and electronic map featuring all the pumpkin people locations will be available and allow you to meander and ramble around our dynamic community.

 The Petawawa Ramble inaugural year, 2019, will feature, not only the Petawawa Pumpkin People Festival, but three (3) main events for residents and visitors to participate in.
 Each event and venue includes a series of unique activities all within a fall-themed concept that support opportunities for interactive physical movement and rambling within the community.

-|Business participation form for the Petawawa Ramble||16.94KB|
+|Business Participation form for the Petawawa Ramble||45.3KB|